 During those lost decades, the church underwent various transformations, including becoming a cash and carry, a lighting store and a food warehouse!

 After its life as Lighting World came to an abrupt end in 2009, it was purchased by a certain Pearse Lyons four years later and a wonderful regeneration story was about to begin.

 “We have always dreamed about having an Irish Whiskey distillery in Dublin,” said Pearse Lyons when the Pearse Lyons Distillery opened in 2017.

-Sadly, Lyons passed away the following year but the distillery is left in the safe hands of his family are there are loads more stories to discover about the place (his grandad John Hubert Lyons is buried in the nearby graveyard, for a start).
+Sadly, Lyons passed away the following year, but the distillery was left in the safe hands of his family.
+There are loads more stories to discover about the place (his grandad John Hubert Lyons is buried in the nearby graveyard, for a start).
 Also, look up and check out the new glass steeple!

 The different Pearse Lyons Distillery tour options

-There are several different tours of the Pearse Lyons Distillery on offer, depending on the type of experience you’re looking for.
+There are several different tours of the Pearse Lyons Distillery on offer, depending on the type of experience you’re looking for (buy tickets here).

 If you truly want to pull back the curtain and learn all about the Pearse Lyons Distillery, then definitely jump on the Distillery Tour.
 Hosted by a friendly team of cracking storytellers, you’ll find out about the fascinating local history, curious characters and the unique whiskey itself during your time with them.